-Huppert plays Michèle, a middle-aged video-game entrepreneur with a more than disturbing past, which we only slowly discover.
-We meet her right away, in medias res.
-There’s a crash under black, then sounds of a struggle followed by moans, most likely of distress.
-When we cut to picture, a man in a ski mask is just finishing raping her.
+Huppert plays Michèle, a middle-aged video-game entrepreneur with a more-than-disturbing past, which we only slowly discover.
+We meet her right away, in medias res: there’s a crash under black, then sounds of a struggle followed by moans, most likely of distress.
+When we cut to picture, a man in a ski mask is just finishing with his rape of her.
 He leaves, she lies on the floor, then rises and composes herself before running a bath.
 For reasons of her own, she doesn’t report the assault, instead calmly cleaning herself and ordering dinner over the phone.
-When her feckless twentysomething son pays her a visit, she remains ever formally maternal.
+When her feckless twentysomething son pays a visit, she remains ever-formally maternal.
 Nothing knocks this proud businesswoman down, it seems.
-Soon, we follow her to work, where we find her in a creative meeting focusing on the content of her company’s next product, an animated game in which a scantily-clad woman is killed by a monster, its tentacle piercing her skull as she writhes in pain.
-“No,” Michèle cries.
-“Her struggles should be more orgasmic.”
+Soon, we follow her to work, where she presides over a creative meeting on the content of her company’s next product, an animated game in which a scantily clad woman is killed by a monster, its tentacle piercing her skull as she writhes in pain.
+“No,” Michèle cries, “her struggles should be more orgasmic.”
 Clearly, she is a complicated and complex person.

-Elle (the title means “Her,” in French) offers a disturbing portrait of its strong-willed protagonist as she feints, parries and occasionally strikes in a twisted game – to which only she, perhaps, knows the rules – with family, friends, employees and yes, that initial rapist.
-There are no simple heroines/heroes and villains here, and those viewers for whom rape portrayed as anything other than a straightforward assault might trigger an adverse reaction towards the film should beware, and maybe stay away (and there’s nothing wrong with feeling that way).
-But what makes the film often work in spite of its exploitative treatment of sex and violence (again, this is a Verhoeven film) is how it tackles its own subject in a multilayered metatext in which art imitates life, and vice versa, within the confines of cinematic artifice.
+Elle (the title means “her,” in French) offers a disturbing portrait of its strong-willed protagonist as she feints, parries, and occasionally strikes in a twisted game—to which only she, perhaps, knows the rules—with family, friends, employee, and yes, that initial rapist.
+There are no simple heroines/heroes and villains here, and those viewers for whom rape portrayed as anything other than a straightforward assault might trigger an adverse reaction should beware, and maybe stay away (and there’s nothing wrong with feeling that way).
+But what makes the film often work in spite of its exploitative treatment of sex and violence (again, the Verhoeven trademark) is how it tackles its own subject in a multilayered metatext in which art imitates life, and vice versa, within the confines of cinematic make-believe.
 Michèle, herself, traffics in the very commodity that inspires her aggressor.
 Her adult self, we learn, has been shaped by a traumatic event from her childhood, from which she has never entirely recovered.
-She’s a damaged soul, and a dangerous one, prey and predator alike.
+She’s both a damaged soul and a dangerous one; prey and predator alike.